rslasater/Synthetic_Modeling/README.md

 - Generate financial transactions with realistic timestamps, payment types, and currencies.
 - Simulate common laundering patterns such as fan-out, cycles, and scatter-gather.
 - Label laundering transactions for easy classification.
+- Laundering participants are selected from agents with legitimate activity so no new accounts appear only in laundering transactions.
 - Export clean `.csv` or `.xlsx` files for Excel.
 - Cash transactions now include a `channel` field (`ATM` or `Teller`).
 Amounts handled at an ATM are rounded to the nearest $20 and limited to $500.
 When a